open-resources/dash_curriculum/tutorial/part2/chapter6.md

 ![Excel data 01](./ch6_files/data01.JPG)

 #### CSV files
-We will now upload the same data from above, but from a .csv file [data_02](https://github.com/open-resources/dash_curriculum/blob/main/tutorial/part2/ch6_files/data_02.csv).
+We will now upload the same data from above, but from a .csv file named [data_02](https://github.com/open-resources/dash_curriculum/blob/main/tutorial/part2/ch6_files/data_02.csv).
 Please follow the link and click on the "Copy raw contents" button, then paste the records into a new file on your laptop, saving it as "data_02.csv"

 ```
 filepath = r'C:\Users\User1\Downloads\data_02.csv'